 - Light exposure can become a factor depending on packaging and retail conditions.

-The takeaway is straightforward: with resveratrol gummies, you’re not just making a candy-like supplement.
-You’re managing a stability-sensitive ingredient inside a reactive matrix.
+With resveratrol gummies, you're not just making a candy supplement.
+You're managing a stability-sensitive ingredient inside a reactive matrix.

 The cook step: where potency can quietly get spent

-A common mistake is thinking the “cook temperature” is the single variable that matters.
-In reality, what matters is thermal history-how long the batch spends hot across every stage of the run.
+Common mistake: thinking "cook temperature" is the only variable that matters.
+It isn't.
+What really matters is thermal history — how long the batch stays hot through every stage.

-Resveratrol doesn’t only experience the peak cook.
-It experiences the entire timeline: kettle time, cooling rate, transfer time, tank residence time, and any time sitting in heated lines before depositing.
-That’s why one of the biggest (and least discussed) risks in gummy production is hold time.
-A batch held warm while waiting for depositor availability can lose stability headroom and create uniformity issues in the same breath.
+Resveratrol doesn't just see the peak cook.
+It lives through the whole timeline: kettle time, cooling, transfer, tank residence, sitting in heated lines before depositing.
+That's why one of the biggest — and least discussed — risks is hold time.
+A batch kept warm while waiting for the depositor can lose stability and create uniformity issues in one go.

 What good process design looks like

-Successful projects typically treat resveratrol as a late-stage addition whenever feasible and lock in tight controls around time and temperature.
-That means building the run plan around the ingredient, not forcing the ingredient into a generic run plan.
+Successful projects treat resveratrol as a late-stage addition when feasible and lock in tight controls around time and temperature.
+That means building the run plan around the ingredient — not shoving it into a generic one.

 - Defined addition points and mixing sequence (documented, not tribal knowledge)